FvorY/Portfolio/README.md

 # Sayyur
 Sayyur is a web application with responsive design for both desktop and mobile.
 It facilitates the buying and selling of vegetables, including payment processing and management for vegetable seller partners, covering everything from stock and orders to delivery.

-Developed together with a team, collaborating between Backend Developer using Golang and Frontend Developer using Vue.JS, my role in this project was as a Frontend Developer.
+Developed together with a team, collaborating between a backend developer using Golang and a frontend developer using Vue.JS, my role in this project was as a frontend developer.

 Repository Link: https://gitlab.com/dadangbudi1/sayyur-webapp.git <br>
 Publication: The application was previously published via hosting, but it is currently unavailable. <br>